 Jul 13, 2012

 I am ready for Bolivia.
 I will be in the Andes at 12,000 feet.
 There are interesting things in the southern sky.
 The Magellanic Clouds are satellites of the Milky Way.
 The Coalsack is a dark nebula once believed to be a hole.
-There is Sigma Octantis, the south pole star, seldom mentioned because it is dim at magnitude 5.4.
+There is Sigma Octantis, the south pole star seldom mentioned because it is dim at magnitude 5.4.
 Circumpolar stars circle Sigma Octantis like the stars of the Northern Hemisphere circle Polaris.
-I will again see first magnitude stars Canopus and Achernar and Crux the Southern Cross, the symbol of the Southern Hemisphere.
-The Milky Way should be spectacular from Lake Titicaca!
+I will again see first magnitude stars Canopus and Achernar & Crux the Southern Cross, symbol of the Southern Hemisphere.
+The Milky Way will be spectacular from Lake Titicaca!
 There are day trips, and I will participate.
 There will be 8 of us, and I will stay with the group.
 It is Nashville to Miami to Lima to La Paz.
 Coming back, it is La Paz to Lima to Miami to Nashville.
-4 airports in 4 cities.
-Flying 6 times.
+4 airports in 4 cities, flying 6 times.
 I will know my flight numbers, times & gates.
 I have my passport.

 31 SOUTHERN SKIES STAR PARTY

-I will attend the Southern Skies Star Party in July, 2012.
+I will attend the Southern Skies Star Party.
 It is on Lake Titicaca in Bolivia, high in the Andes Mountains.
 It will be winter in Bolivia, and clear skies are a given.
 I will be with astronomy people for a week, and that is what I want.
-While others flip out over the Mayan calendar and the end of the world, I will be enjoying the southern constellations in the land of the Incas.
+While others freak out over the Mayan calendar and the end of the world, I will be enjoying the southern constellations in the land of the Incas.

 32 THE SOUTHERN STARS

 Jun 14, 2012